 Light travels in waves, and, like sound, can be slowed depending on what it is traveling through.
 Nothing can outpace light in a vacuum.
 However, if a region contains any matter, even dust, light can bend when it comes in contact with the particles, which results in a decrease in speed.

 Light traveling through Earth's atmosphere moves almost as fast as light in a vacuum, while light passing through a diamond is slowed to less than half that speed.
 Still, it travels through the gem at over 277 million mph (almost 124,000 km/s) — not a speed to scoff at.

 Can we travel faster than light?

 Science fiction loves to speculate about this, because "warp speed," as faster-than-light travel is popularly known, would allow us to travel between stars in time frames otherwise impossibly long.
-And while it has not be proven to be impossible, the practicality of traveling faster than light renders the idea pretty farfetched.
+And while it has not been proven to be impossible, the practicality of traveling faster than light renders the idea pretty farfetched.

 According to Einstein's general theory of relativity, as an object moves faster, its mass increases, while its length contracts.
 At the speed of light, such an object has an infinite mass, while its length is 0 — an impossibility.
 Thus, no object can reach the speed of light, the theory goes.